Reapplying Rubber Tea Cart Wheels

 - Replacement Rubber, commonly found as vehicle O-ring material(we sell it by the inch)

-- Zap-a-Gap glue (or similar professional strength super glue)
+- Super Glue (or similar professional strength super glue)

 Most new O-Ring material will have a gummy coating from the manufacturing process.
 It’s best to clean the rubber first, before cutting or gluing it, using some Steel Wool.
 We recommend single ought or even 4 ought steel wool to give the rubber a nice shine.